Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 • Exchanging implanted premium lenses that provided insufficient vision correction, including those with foggy or Vaseline vision, with the Odyssey lens.
 AGEI’s Odyssey exchange surgeries had excellent results, with the most dramatic case improving a patient’s range of vision from 20/30 to 20/20.

-• Successfully treating patients with corneal issues, including dry eye or dandruff-like corneal surface dystrophy.
-Also, patients with larger pupil sizes.
+• Successfully treating patients with corneal issues, including dry eye or dandruff-like corneal surface dystrophy, as well as patients with larger pupil sizes.

 • Correcting retinal problems, such as those seen in diabetes patients or those with central retinal scarring (Epiretinal Membrane).